Chasing Fairness Under Distribution Shift: A Model Weight Perturbation Approach: Methodology

 In this subsection, we introduce how to use the proposed RFR to achieve robust fairness, i.e., the fair model (low $\Delta DP_{\mathcal{S}}$) trained on the source dataset will also be fair on the target dataset (low $\Delta DP_{\mathcal{T}}$).
 Considering binary sensitive attribute $A\in\{0,1\}$ and binary classification problem $Y\in\{0,1\}$, the classification loss is denoted as \be \mathcal{L}_{CLF} = \mathbb{E}_{{\mathcal{S}}}[-Y f_{\theta}(X) - (1-Y) \big(1-f_{\theta}(X) \big)]. \ee To achieve fairness, we consider demographic parity as fairness regularization, i.e., \be \mathcal{L}_{DP} = |\mathbb{E}_{\mathcal{S}_0}[f_{\theta}(\mathbf{x})]-\mathbb{E}_{\mathcal{S}_1}[f_{\theta}(\mathbf{x})]|, \ee Additionally, we also adopt $\mathcal{L}_{RFR}$ as robust fairness regularization.
 The overall objective is given as follows: \be \mathcal{L}_{all} = \mathcal{L}_{CLF} + \lambda \cdot \big(\mathcal{L}_{DP} + \mathcal{L}_{RFR}\big), \ee where $\lambda$ is a hyperparameter to balance the model performance and fairness. $\mathcal{L}_{CLF}$ is the loss function for the downstream task, $\mathcal{L}_{DP}$ is to ensure the demographic parity on the source dataset, and $\mathcal{L}_{RFR}$ is to ensure the transferability of fairness from the source dataset to the target dataset.

 In the proposed RFR algorithm, we directly apply approximation to accelerate model training.
-Note that the optimal weight perturbation is dependent on the current model weight $\theta$, two forward and backward propagations are required to calculate the final gradient.
-The pseudo-code of RFR algorithm is given by Algorithm~\ref{algo:RFR}.
-The two forward and two backward propagations happen in Lines 6 and 7.
+Note that the optimal model weight perturbation is dependent on the current model weight $\theta$, two forward and backward propagations are required to calculate the final gradient.